 If you take an airboat ride through the Everglades, you may come across some gators sunbathing on rocks as they love to sleep in the sun.
 They mostly feed at night and are sleeping at different parts of the day.
 These reptiles will take every chance they can get to bask in the sun and take long naps.

 While you may come across a gator that appears to be sleeping, it’s very important that you keep your distance as these gators know no limits for prey.
-If you are looking for a thrilling outdoor adventure, Everglades Holiday Park provides airboat tours in Miami.
+If you are looking for an airboat ride, Everglades Holiday Park provides tours in Miami.
 You may come across some of the most exciting wildlife that these historic grasslands have to offer.
 For more information on the airboat tours and other outdoor excursions we offer, give us a call today!
 We are open 7 days a week rain or shine.